rccyx/osyx/README.md

 You run it, and minutes later a completely empty machine morphs into this exact hyper optimized workstation.

-Totally disposable, and reproducible.
+Totally disposable and reproducible.
 No ISO needed.

+Speaking of ISOs:

 ### ISOs, Dots issue & custom tooling